scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 .. image:: ../images/demand-request-units.png
     :alt: Demand Request Units

-This graph shows the total number of read request units in blue and write request units in orange over a 24 hour period.
+This graph shows the total number of read request units (in blue) and write request units (in orange) over a 24 hour period.
 To convert this to ops/sec, we know that 1 read request unit = 1 read per second for an item up to 4 KB in size.
 So assuming this is making strongly consistent reads and the reads are ≤ 4 KB:

-* At the peak we can observe ~180,000 reads/sec.
+* At the peak, we can observe ~180,000 reads/sec.
-* During the daytime period we can observe ~100,000 reads/sec.
+* During the daytime period, we can observe ~100,000 reads/sec.
-* In quieter periods it drops to ~10,000 reads/sec.
+* In quieter periods, it drops to ~10,000 reads/sec.

 For the writes, we know that 1 write request unit = 1 write per second for an item up to 1 KB in size.
 So assuming the writes are ≤ 1 KB:

-* At the peak we can observe ~140,000 writes/sec which is a sustained peak and appears to be an overnight batch job.
+* At the peak, we can observe ~140,000 writes/sec.
+This is a sustained peak and appears to be an overnight batch job.
-* During the daytime period we can observe ~80,000 writes/sec.
+* During the daytime period, we can observe ~80,000 writes/sec.
-* In quieter periods it drops to ~10,000 writes/sec.
+* In quieter periods, it drops to ~10,000 writes/sec.

 But what's the cost of this workload in On Demand mode?
 .......................................................

 The problem with estimating workloads is the lack of real usage data.
-If you are already using DynamoDB then can use the `AWS Cost Explorer <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/CostOptimization_TableLevelCostAnalysis.html>`_ to accurately determine costs.
-If you are not using DynamoDB then using the official `AWS calculator <https://calculator.aws/#/>`_ only lets you input the average number of reads and writes per second, not the actual usage patterns.
+If you are already using DynamoDB, then you can use the `AWS Cost Explorer <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/CostOptimization_TableLevelCostAnalysis.html>`_ to accurately determine costs.
+If you are not yet using DynamoDB, then you would use the official `AWS calculator <https://calculator.aws/#/>`_, which only lets you input the average number of reads and writes per second, not the actual usage patterns.
 This means that if your workload has a lot of spikes or fluctuations, you may end up underestimating your costs.

-Our `DynamoDB Cost Calculator <https://calculator.scylladb.com>`_ allows you to input a baseline plus a peak usage pattern, which is more accurate.
+Our `DynamoDB Cost Calculator <https://calculator.scylladb.com>`_ allows you to input a baseline plus a peak usage pattern for increased accuracy.

-Using raw chart data we can determine the following:
+Using raw chart data, we can determine the following:

-* Baseline of 60,000 reads/sec average for the 24 hour period, plus a peak of 180,000 reads/sec for 1 hours.
+* Baseline of 60,000 reads/sec average for the 24 hour period, plus a peak of 180,000 reads/sec for 1 hour.
 * Baseline of 60,000 writes/sec average for the 24 hour period, plus a peak of 140,000 writes/sec for 3 hours.

 The `estimate for this On Demand workload on DynamoDB <https://calculator.scylladb.com/?pricing=demand&storageGB=512&itemSizeB=1024&tableClass=standard&baselineReads=60000&baselineWrites=60000&peakReads=180000&peakWrites=140000&peakDurationReads=1&peakDurationWrites=3&reserved=0&readConst=100>`_ is around **$136,208/month** in On Demand mode.